-True Potential Investor (TPI) is one of a number of growing Robo-Adviser Investment Platforms which has headquarters based in Newcastle.
+True Potential Investor (TPI) is one of a number of growing Robo-Adviser Investment Platforms which has headquarters based in Newcastle upon Tyne, UK.
 They are authorised and regulated by the Financial Conduct Authority and are backed by the Financial Services Compensation Scheme (FSCS).

-TPI have an informative and helpful customer service team who are available 8 am-8 pm Monday to Friday to answer any general questions; though they do not give financial advice.
+True Potential have an informative and helpful customer service team who are available 8 am-8 pm Monday to Friday to answer any general questions; though they do not provide the services of a financial adviser.
 Their product is suitable for beginner investors who want to have minimal involvement in where their funds are invested.
 Those with a solid appetite to risk could see some great returns over longer periods of time.

 True Potential Investor Product Range

-TPI offers UK investors to put their savings into a Stocks and Shares ISA, SIPP account or General Investment Accounts to help maximise returns compared with your standard Cash ISA.
+True Potential offers UK investors to put their savings into an ISA, SIPP account, or General Investment Accounts, to help maximise returns compared with your standard Cash ISA.